 Em: How does someone know if they have IBS?

-Jessica: There’s no one specific test to diagnose IBS.
+Jessica: There’s no one specific test to diagnose irritable bowel syndrome.
 Most people with IBS will be diagnosed from their symptoms after the exclusion of other possible problems, such as coeliac disease.
 Symptoms vary from person to person.
-However, common ones include abdominal pain, bloating, cramping, constipation, diarrhoea, or a combination of both (sometimes within the same day), excess gas, and mucus in your stool (poop).
+However, common IBS symptoms include abdominal pain, chronic pelvic pain symptoms, bloating, cramping, constipation during bowel movements, diarrhea, or a combination of both (sometimes within the same day).
+Other IBs symptoms include excess gas and mucus in your stool (poop).

 Often people with IBS find their symptoms can come and go, and most people can manage their symptoms quite well following some dietary and lifestyle changes.